-Developing a recipe for milk chocolate hazelnut (aka nutella) florentines was not my idea.
-I actually, wish I could say it was, as they are completely to-die-for, but it was a friend, fanatical about florentines, who inspired me to develop this here recipe.
-Of course I knew what a florentine was, when my friend emailed me inquiring as to whether I might have a recipe for such fragile yumminess (i.E.: wafer thin, lace-like cookies, made with a bit of nut flour, and filled with dark chocolate), but it certainly had never crossed my mind to try my hand at making them.
+Developing a recipe for milk chocolate hazelnut (aka Nutella) florentines was not my idea.
+I actually wish I could say it was, as they are completely to-die-for, but it was a friend, fanatical about florentines, who inspired me to develop this here recipe.
+Of course I knew what a florentine was when my friend emailed me inquiring as to whether I might have a recipe for such fragile yumminess.
+Florentines are wafer thin, lace-like cookies, made with a bit of nut flour, and filled with dark chocolate.
+It certainly had never crossed my mind to try my hand at making them.
 I think of myself as a thick and chewy kind of cookie person.
 Most certainly not a delicate-with-a-cosmopolitan-name-kind of cookie person.
 But it’s a real treat when someone requests a recipe, and I was not going to disappoint.

-Florentine research was in order and i quickly discovered a few important facts: florentines are traditionally made with either almonds or oats, many of the recipes are practically identical, with instructions that vary only slightly (check out this, this, and this, to see what i’m talking about), and very few florentines are made of hazelnut flour and filled with nutella.
+Florentine research was in order and I quickly discovered a few important facts: Florentines are traditionally made with either almonds or oats, many of the recipes are practically identical, with instructions that vary only slightly, and very few florentines are made of hazelnut flour and filled with Nutella.

 - 6 Tbsp unsalted butter

 - 1/2 cup 1 Tbsp hazelnut meal/ flour

 - 1/4 tsp salt

 - 1 cup nutella or more if needed

 - preheat the oven to 350-degrees. line a cookie sheet with parchment or a silipat mat and set aside.